6 Ways to Spark Workspace Creativity

 An open source knowledge platform is a great way to offer cross team and peer-to-peer learning.
 If a few colleagues have attended a workshop that everybody couldn’t attend, it will benefit the whole company if they share their learning with peers.
 Regularly organising motivational talks and creativity workshops also help.
 Keeping up to date, not only with industry news but also news about fields by sharing links, articles with colleagues will expand the horizon and is a great way to keep everyone on point.

-Many companies today are building innovative internal platforms for employees to flaunt their creativity.
+Many companies today are building innovative internal platforms for employees to flaunt their creativity, more so during the pandemic.
 Talent shows, art exhibitions, craft workshops, jam sessions, stand-up comedy gives employees a window to tap into their creative self.
 It not only boosts their self-confidence but also makes them feel valued for their abilities outside of work.
 Of course, the learning kind of initiatives is preferred, however, platforms that enable employees to be creative automatically raise their ability and confidence to apply creativity to other areas of work.

 4. Ease of doing business